digitalnsw/nsw-design-system/README.md

 The NSW Design System is now installed as a dependancy of your project, check out how to [import styles](#importing-styles-into-your-project) and [javascript](#importing-javascript-into-your-project) in to your project build.

-### Download starter kit
-You can download the compiled design system assets (HTML, CSS, JavaScript) in the [HTMLStarterkit zip file](https://github.com/digitalnsw/nsw-design-system/blob/master/HTMLstarterkit.zip) from the latest release.

 ### Importing styles into your project
 The NSW Design System styles need to be added to the main Sass file in your project.